-Drilling begins at Kizevak project in Serbia11.
-June 2020. / Mining
+Drilling begins at Kizevak project in Serbia, Mining

 Tethyan Resource Corp. has commenced drilling, that will be the first significant exploration programme on the recently acquired Kizevak project, since it was explored by the Serbian State.